Mohanlal: Escape art

-In 2008, Mohanlal secretly underwent 18 months of escape artist training under famous magician Gopinath Muthukad.
-He had planned to perform a stunt called "Burning Illusion" in Thiruvananthapuram.
-However, due to pressure from various quarters including his fans, the act was cancelled later on criticisms and allegations that it is extremely dangerous.
-The event was jointly organised by the Kerala Police, State Tourism Department and the Kerala State Youth Welfare Board.
-The open-air "fire escape" stunt, which should have been held at the Chandrasekharan Nair Stadium, was a curtain-raiser for the four-day "Vismayam 2008", an international convention in which nearly 1,000 magicians from across the world took part.
-The meet started on 1 May.
-In the stunt, he was to be handcuffed and the whole body wrapped in chains with the keys in the hands of dignitaries watching the show.
-The actor would then be put inside a box, which would be then thrown into a ball of fire from where he had to escape.
+In 2008, Mohanlal underwent 18 months of covert escape artist training under magician Gopinath Muthukad to perform a stunt called the "Burning Illusion" in Thiruvananthapuram.
+However, due to pressure from fans and contemporaries, the act was canceled.
+The event was jointly organised by the Kerala Police, Department of Tourism, and the Kerala State Youth Welfare Board as part of Vismayam 2008, an international convention of magicians.
+The stunt involved Mohanlal being handcuffed and wrapped in chains, placed inside a box, and thrown into a ball of fire from which he had to escape.